↑

 Rewind is super affordable and this tunic doesn’t take as much yarn as you’d think given all the open areas of the fabric – and those color options you guys!
 My favorites are the Greige and Current Situation I used here, such perfect garment and accessory colors.
 The Olive and Marble are favorites too!
 What I’m saying is: you need to go grab some of this stuff, click here to check it out!

 I wanted to point out that the Weekender pattern has a couple of extra special features within the purchased PDF!
 If you grab the ad-free version on Etsy here, you’ll notice that there are easy to read stitch charts and stitch tables within them.
-Grabbing an inexpensive downloadable pattern supports this blog in huge ways and I really appreciate it – thank you!blank
+Grabbing an inexpensive downloadable pattern supports this blog in huge ways and I really appreciate it – thank you!

 Another great resource is the video tutorial!
 View it below, hope it helps ya!